 It cheapens the power of the Constitution to say that we can violate government’s job description.
 Only government can violate its own job description.
-By saying that WE can violate it, WE insinuate that we have enumerated powers that we are confined to making laws about–which we don’t.
+By saying that WE can violate it, WE insinuate that we have enumerated powers that we are confined by–which we don’t.

-Doing so diminishes the Constitution to a list of rights that government can’t violate, rather than what it is, which is a list of powers outside of which, it cannot operate.
+Doing so diminishes the Constitution to a list of rights that government can’t violate, rather than what it is, a list of powers outside of which it cannot operate.

 Don’t use the Constitution to critique your fellow Americans.
 Use the Constitution to critique your government.

 If government violates the Constitution, it breaks its law.

 Law is for the people, the Constitution is for the government.

 Law governs the people, the Constitution governs government.